Danny Villa: Legal troubles

-On December 27, 2008, Villa was arrested in Tucson, Arizona for charges of child rape that allegedly occurred while he was coaching in Massachusetts.
+On December 27, 2008, Villa was arrested in Tucson, Arizona for charges of child rape that absolutely occurred while he was coaching in Massachusetts.
 On August 26, 2009, he pleaded guilty in court to three counts of rape of a child and two counts of enticing a child.
 He was sentenced to two years on the first and second rape indictments with 2 years concurrent on the enticing indictments.
 According to a press release from Norfolk County District Attorney William Keating, he was sentenced to "7 years' probation on the third rape indictment with conditions of probation that he must register as a sex offender, submit to GPS monitoring while on probation, have no contact with the victim or the victim's family and he cannot work with any children under the age of 16.
 Judge Chernoff also ordered an 'exclusion zone' around every school in the Commonwealth, meaning that Villa cannot set foot in any school in Massachusetts while on probation."